 - Better control of machine speed

-- Stitches are extremely precise and the risk of mistakes is tiny
+- Stitches are precise

 - With so many options, new users can easily get confused

-Types by Features
+Sewing Machine Types by Features

 Apart from the above-mentioned sewing machines, there are several other machines that come with versatile features.

 These machines make fine embroidery and are often fully computerized.
 They are very quick and are valued because of their time-saving abilities.